scrawfo6/qm_manual/docs/simulationcell.rst

 +----------------+--------------+-----------------+-------------------+----------------------------------------------------+

-An example of a block is given below:
+An example of a :code:`simulationcell` block is given below:

 ::